superoo7/double-quote-replacer/README.md

 I always find myself in trouble to replace " into /" when I program in C/C++, and Swift 3, Although in Swift 4, I am able to use triple quote (""") just like in Python; but I still find this useful sometimes.

+## Installation
+Simply just download this repository and inside replacerApp, open replacer.app then the app will start running

 ## Details
 version: 1.0.0